 Hurricane LE262 on Flat Fell, Cleator Moor.

-Maurice Coutanceau was the son of Jean Leon Maurice and Madeleine Jeanne Coutanceau (nee Goiran), of Rose Hill, Mauritius.
+Maurice Coutanceau was the son of Jean Leon Maurice and Madeleine Jeanne (nee Goiran) Coutanceau.
+He was born on 23rd February 1920 at Montpellier, France.
+His father was a general medical practitioner and a regional medical officer for a French railway company.
+This later saw the family moved to Rose Hill, Mauritius though Maurice was sent to Loughborough College in England as a young man.
+Almost certainly returned to Mauritius then returned to the UK to join the RAF in 1940 after the fall of France.
 On 28th June 1942 he was training with 19 OTU and taxying Whitley K9038 at Kinloss when the tail wheel collapsed.
-He was granted a commission in the RAFVR to the rank of P/O on probation on 1st September 1943 seconded to the ATA he was serving as a ferry pilot at the time of his death in October 1943.
-He was buried where his wife lived in Upminster.
+He was granted a commission in the RAFVR to the rank of P/O on probation on 1st September 1943, seconded to the ATA he was serving as a ferry pilot at the time of his death in October 1943.
+He married Pauline Doris Weston at Upminster in 1942.
+He was buried at Upminster because this was where she lived at the time.
+His younger brother Henri also served in the ATA.

 The location of where this incident occurred has not yet been found.
 If you can assist please contact me HERE.
 Thank you.